 This was the garden before, we just had the new fence line put in, it blew down about 5 years ago and we were never in a position to replace it.
-When they took out the old concrete panel bases I actually dragged them back out of the stick to create my new border edgings.
+When they took out the old concrete panel bases I actually dragged them back out of the skip to create my new border edgings.
 Did my back in in the process but it was worth it and when I get the bark chippings in too it'll look a lot better.

 The gardener also laid the base for the shed.

 We actually asked him to come back to extend it right to the back of the old dog pen, you'll see why in the later pics.

 The shed came as prefab sections so it was installed within 1.5-2 hours.

 Unfortunately progress was hampered by the installers stepping on a bees nest in the borders.
 They buzzed around a lot, very grumpy but no one was stung.

 As you can see the shed could benefit with the 10" at the back of the dog pen, it's quite close to our washing line and imposing in size, setting it back a bit, even just such a short distance is worth it.
 Meanwhile the old tabletop is trying to contain the bees, who were rehomed the following day by a trained professional.

 Some bees failed to return to the hive in time so we did end up with a dozen dead ones scattered about the garden, still better than no hive at all.
 Overall the shed is great, the only real issue is the door, it doesn't have a proper lock inside.
 I'm going to form a frame on it so it can be double skinned and hopefully seal some warmth back in, currently it's the weak spot.
 I may well add a curtain over the door for added draught exclusion.